Qlonever/CSC-OpenMW/README.md

 ### Requirements
 This mod requires OpenMW version 0.49 or later.
 If your version is too old, a warning will appear in the log.
 (Press F10 or check openmw.log)
 ### Compatibility
 This should be compatible with anything that doesn't completely override the built-in skill leveling mechanics.
+However, it must be placed before other Lua mods in your load order.
 ### Known Issues
 Currently, the vanilla stats menu won't show progress for skills above the vanilla cap of 100.
 This mod includes a keybind for displaying those progress values.

+MWscripts or console commands using modskill functions can't increase skills past 100, even with this mod installed.

+If you encounter any bugs, please create an issue or inform me some other way.
 ## Credits
 Author: Qlonever

-## Source
+## Other Sources
-This mod can be found on Github: https://github.com/Qlonever/CSC-OpenMW
+This mod can be found on Nexus Mods: https://www.nexusmods.com/morrowind/mods/56938

-Updates there will be smaller and more frequent.
+Numbered releases will be uploaded there.